Streamlinelv/cartbounty/README.md

 ##### 3.2

-* Fixed issue with saving City data for logged in users
+* Fixed issue when saving City data for logged in users
 * Fixed PHP notices if checkboxes were not defined

 ##### 3.1